IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/KeyPairAuth_README.md

 1. To generate a key pair and update the Snowflake user, https://docs.snowflake.com/en/user-guide/key-pair-auth
 2. To configure JDBC to use the key pair, https://docs.snowflake.com/en/developer-guide/jdbc/jdbc

-Below are the steps brief to enable Key Pair Authentication.
+The following steps are required to enable Key Pair authentication.

 ### Procedure